Florence Gell: Other public service

-Florence Gell was a school trustee in 1953 and accompanied the class to the York Memorial Camp School.
-In 1956, Gell was a member of the Humber Valley Conservation Authority where the Albion Hills School was first proposed.

-Following a period of fundraising for the project, construction of the Albion Hills Conservation School began in November 1962.
-Florence Gell continued her involvement in the project and was a frequent visitor to the site during its construction.

-The Albion Hills Conservation School opened in September 1963 and was renamed a "Field Centre" in May 1969.
-In January 1968, the Albion Hills School received the Conservation Education Award of the Ontario Forestry Association.
-It was the first organization to receive this annual award since the establishment of the honour.
-In December 1968, the Albion School received the first White Owl Conservation Award for its work in promoting the preservation of the Canadian environment.
-The annual White Owl Award was sponsored by the General Cigar Company of Imperial Tobacco Canada.

-Florence Gell became Chair of the Information and Education Advisory Board in February 1967.
+Gell became Chair of the Information and Education Advisory Board in February 1967.
 She was elected by acclamation upon her nomination by Charles Sauriol.
-This promotion made Gell an ex officio member of the Executive Committee of the Conservation Authority.

-The Executive Committee appointed Florence Gell in November 1967 to a special three-person delegation to school boards to present the Authority's plans for the establishment of conservation field centres.
-The three-person delegation to the boards was repeated with Gell in February 1977 on the subject of "planning, development, and management of outdoor and conservation education programmes".
+This made Gell an ex officio member of the Executive Committee of the Conservation Authority.
+The Executive Committee appointed Gell in November 1967 to a three-person delegation to school boards to present the Authority's plans for the establishment of conservation field centres.
+The delegation was repeated with Gell in February 1977 on the subject of "planning, development, and management of outdoor and conservation education programmes".

-In December 1968, Florence Gell organized and hosted (with other Authority personnel) an all-day seminar on all aspects of conservation education for 73 representatives from Ontario's 36 conservation authorities.
-In November 1970, Gell co-hosted (with Walter M. Tovell (Note: Dr. Walter Massey Tovell, a prominent geologist, naturalist, public lecturer, and active instructor, was a member with Florence Gell of the 1967 and 1977 delegations to school boards and a co-host with her of the 1968 seminar on conservation education.
-Tovell was the following in 1970:
+In December 1968, Gell organized and hosted a seminar on all aspects of conservation education for 73 representatives from Ontario's 36 conservation authorities.
+In November 1970, Gell co-hosted (with Walter M. Tovell (Note: Walter Massey Tovell, a geologist, naturalist, public lecturer, and instructor, was a member with Gell of the 1967 and 1977 delegations to school boards and a co-host with her of the 1968 and 1970 seminars on conservation education.)) a second seminar on conservation education for representatives from the authorities and the Ontario Department of Education.
+This seminar occurred over three days and had 40 attendees.